rydmike/flex_color_picker/README.md

 ![ColorPicker dialog demo](/resources/ColorPickerSimpleDemo.gif)

-As an extra exercise, try connecting the `dialogPickerColor` value to the `AppBar`'s `backgroundColor` property.
+As an extra exercise, and to better see this interactive change of the color when it is modified in the dialog, try connecting the `dialogPickerColor` value to the `AppBar`'s `backgroundColor` property.
 Did you manage to do it?
 What happened?

 ```dart
 :